illinois-impact/ece408_project/README.md

 It may be hard to directly debug by inspecting values during the forward pass since the weights are already trained and the input data is from a real dataset.
 You can always extract your implementations into a separate set of files, generate your own test data, and modify `rai_build.yml` to build execute your separate test code instead of the MXNet code while developing.

+A simple code is provided in `build_example`.
+You could modify the `build` step of rai_build.yml in the following way to compile and run it:

+    commands:
+        build:
+            - echo "Building arbitrary code"
+            - make -C /src/build_example
+            - echo "Running compiled code"
+            - /src/build_example/main

 **None of the following is needed to complete the course project.**